 The Square Meal Plan

-Fresh fruits are in the third corner, and some kind of whole grains are in the forth.
+Fresh fruits are in the third corner, and some kind of whole grains are in the fourth.
 Eating this way, you’ll be sure to get all the vital nutrients you need, including protein.

 Whole foods, plant-based eating, along with Buddhist psychology, changes everything.
 It gives you a new way of reasoning, overcoming obstacles, and eliminating impulsive behaviours.

 It will help you to: